 What makes us engaged?

-Feelings have always been the secret sauce of engagement – we need to feel to care.
-Most marketers and click bate news outlets are talking about sensations and emotions in every second sentence.
+Emotions have always been the secret sauce of engagement – we need to feel to care.
+Most marketers and click bate news outlets talk about sensations and emotions in every second sentence.
 But the truth is: engagement doesn't have to come from conscious feelings.
-We can game a large part of how someone feels about something by understanding the brain.
+Understanding the brain and how it processes and categorises information can play a large part in how someone feels about something.

 Concepts with shared attributes activate partly the same parts of our brains, and therefore we unconsciously link them together.
 This concept is called "networks of association".
 Since I'm not a neuroscientist (and we don't have all day), I won't try to explain this further.
-Instead, you should read some of Drew Westen's work in political psychology to get more insight.
+Instead, it would help if you read some of Drew Westen's work in political psychology to get more insight.

 Why are networks of associations relevant in marketing?

-Packaging a message is more than just the wrapping paper (even though everyone knows that the outside is at least as important as the inside when it comes to gifts) on a pair of socks or the big white box that arrives from Net-A-Porter.
-It includes everything from the colour on your dress at an important meeting to product names.
-Packaging is everything that makes you perceive something a certain way.
+Packaging a message is more than just wrapping paper on a pair of socks, or the big white box that arrives from Net-A-Porter (– although, everyone knows that the outside is at least as important as the inside when it comes to gifts).
+Packaging includes everything from the colour of your dress at an introductory meeting to product names.
+It is everything that makes you perceive something a certain way.

-- Or compare your thoughts about the unemployed with your thoughts about the people who've lost their jobs through no fault of their own.
-Any difference?
+- The unemployed vs The people who've lost their jobs through no fault of their own.

 The two cases above are good examples of how the packaging of "the same" message or idea can differ significantly in how it makes us feel.

-To get the outcome you want, you need to actively control the associations you activate in the brains of your audience.
+You need to actively control the associations you activate in your audience's brains to get the outcome you want.
 And this isn't just about pairing things with known positives.
 Some things that you might think are neutral objects have positive associations, and others have negative.

 The nine most common associations to "immigrants", when tested among Americans*, consists of five positive and four negative connections: